 More than likely you have plenty of glass plates sitting around your home.
 If you do, you too can try and make this economical and retro garden gem.

 My First Attempt

-I used a bolt and nut and then attached the pole my husband created for the flowers stem.
+I used a bolt and nut and then attached the pole my husband created for the stem of the flower.
 It turned out rather well.

 I decided to go out and find another way.
 An easier way.

-To create a layered look for the flowers use cement glue or a product called Sticky Ass Glue SAG4OZ Waterproof Stubbornly Strong Glue and glue additional pieces to the front of the first glass plate.
+To create a layered look for the flowers use cement glue or a product called Sticky Ass Glue and used it to glue additional pieces to the front of the first glass plate.

 Now you too can go out and create an entire garden of flowers using assorted recycled glass pieces.
 Use your creativity and always be on the lookout for new glass pieces to create more works of art.